joshrp/moonlight-docs/Installing-Moonlight-Qt-on-Raspberry-Pi-4.md

 - You must run Moonlight directly from the console for HEVC support to be enabled.
 If you have your Pi set to boot to GUI, you can press Ctrl+Alt+F1 to switch to TTY 1 and run moonlight-qt from there.

 ### Raspbian Bullseye
-The newest Raspberry Pi OS (Bullseye) defaults to a display driver that doesn't support Moonlight's renderer.
+The newest Raspberry Pi OS (Bullseye) defaults to a display driver that doesn't support Moonlight's low-latency H.264 decoder.

 To fix this, you can edit the `/boot/config.txt` file:
 1. Run `sudo nano /boot/config.txt`